MorelGames/pitit-bac/README.md

 ### Munin

 Some metrics are exposed under `/munin/running_games` and `/munin/all_games`.
 Check out the README of the [munin-http](munin/README.md) module for documentation on how to install these into a Munin node.

+## References

+To generate [filtered alphabets](front/data/alphabets.json) with frequent letters only, we used [a dataset containing words from the English Wiktionary and their languages](https://zenodo.org/record/1286991) built by Tiago Tresoldi.

+> Tiago Tresoldi, "Extracting translation data from the Wiktionary project," in _Computer-Assisted Language Comparison in Practice_, 11/06/2018, https://calc.hypotheses.org/?p=32.